 Your doctor may also end up prescribing you an oral or topical corticosteroid to treat discoid eczema.
 Some more treatment options are phototherapy (exposing the skin to UV light), topical calcineurin inhibitors, or coal tar cream.
 If your eczema becomes infected then your doctor will have to prescribe antibiotics to fight the infection.

 Ringworm is also known as tinea corporis.
-It is a skin condition that can sometimes look similar to discoid eczema.
-It is a type of fungus, not a worm, as the name implies.
-This condition causes ring shaped patches on the skin that can appear anywhere on a person’s body such as:
+It is a skin condition that can sometimes look similar to discoid eczema, hence the uncertainty and why people typically opt to learn more about what they're seeing on their skin.
+It is a type of fungus and not a worm, as the name implies.
+This condition causes ring-shaped patches on the skin that can appear anywhere on a person’s body such as:

-Ringworm can be treated over the counter with a variety of methods including:
+Ringworm can be treated over the counter using one of several methods.
+Among your options are:

 - Anti-Fungal Creams

-It will typically take 2 to 4 weeks for the fungus to disappear completely and if it does not clear up within that time frame then you will need to see a doctor.
+It will typically take 2 to 4 weeks for the fungus to disappear completely and if it does not clear up within that time frame, you will need to see a doctor.
 A doctor or even a dermatologist can prescribe stronger medications that are anti-fungal to treat the ringworm.